Carveth History, Family Crest & Coats of Arms

 "The barton of Casawis or Gosose, which was formerly a seat of the Carveths, was the birth place of Capt.
 Henry Carveth, a distinguished naval officer, in the reign of Charles II.
 His merit raised him to the rank of standing captain under the Earl of Ossory, for which post he received £300 per annum for life.
 He died about the year 1684, and was interred in Gluvias church with military honours."

-Important Dates for the Carveth family
+Early History of the Carveth family

 This web page shows only a small excerpt of our Carveth research.
 Another 140 words (10 lines of text) covering the years 110 and 1100 are included under the topic Early Carveth History in all our PDF Extended History products and printed products wherever possible.